Commercial Electricity Contract Customers: Notification of Pass-Through Charges Change

 The unit price (i.e., the kilowatt hour (kWh) rate) SSE Airtricity charge you in your electricity supply contract includes both the SSE Airtricity energy charge and regulated pass-through charges.
 Our SSE Airtricity energy charge will follow the agreed contractual risk management strategy which means a fixed energy price, for the duration outlined in your contract.
 It also means pass-through cost will only change with approval by the Regulator, the Commission for Regulation of Utilities (“CRU”).

-An increase in PSO levy for 2023/24 has also now been confirmed by the CRU.
+An increase in PSO levy for 2024/25 has also now been confirmed by the CRU.
 This will lead to an increase in charges for all customers.
-The new PSO levy rates can be found under the What are the PSO levy rates for business customers? section above.
+The new PSO levy rates can be found in the What are the PSO levy rates for business customers? section.

 What are Pass-Through charges?